A back and forth in comments on Rose Rosetree’s blog led me to write this article. It evolved from there.

 Of course, as there is a growing background of profound peace, then happiness, much of the drama looses it’s purpose and weight too.

 Another aspect of this change is the winding down of attachments and identification.
-When we’re no longer identified with a “me”, the construct of memories used to support that self-concept (all those “I am” statements about our work, preferences, race, sex, party, role, etc) loose their importance.
+When we’re no longer identified with a “me”, the construct of memories used to support that self-concept (all those “I am” statements about our work, preferences, race, sex, party, role, etc) lose their importance.
 Consciousness is ever-present 24/7 so we don’t need to maintain a story about it.
 The self-construct may collapse quite thoroughly with the shift but often just looses it’s center.
 Then the rest crumbles over time.
 Again, this much simplifies our internal life.

-This is not to say we loose any memories or personality.
+This is not to say we lose any memories or personality.
 It is only that the big story about them winds down.
 We still have preferences and a sex and a race, etc. but they are no longer the center of our being.
 They come to have a similar importance as your little toe – just some aspect of what is here.

 Newer events typically hold little charge so we may have to become a little more intentional about remembering what we need to.
 Making a conscious note.
 “Bookmarking” an event.
 Otherwise, it drifts out of the now into the void.